designyourlife-bw-3-11/api/README.md

     outcomes: "Notes on how the day went",
     activities: [
       {
-        id: 1, // matches id of an activity
+        id: 1, // matches id of an activity,
+        name: "Boating", // matches name of activity
         enjoyment: 8,
         engagement: 9,
         notes: "I liked doing this activity"
       },
       {
         id: 2,
+        name: "Hiking",
         enjoyment: 5,
         engagement: 2,
         notes: "I didn't like doing this activity"